shivam2003-dev/made_for_ml/docs/chapters/02_learning_paradigms.md

 - Evaluation is subjective
 - Requires domain expertise to interpret results

+!!! warning "The Unsupervised Learning Challenge"
+    Many students assume unsupervised learning is easier because "no labels needed."
+However:
+    - **No ground truth**: How do you know if clustering is "correct"?
+    - **Multiple valid solutions**: Different clusterings may be equally valid
+    - **Interpretation required**: You need domain knowledge to make sense of results
+    - **Parameter tuning**: Choosing number of clusters, distance metrics, etc. is non-trivial

 ### Misconception 2: "All Problems Need Labels"

 **Reality**: Many problems can be reformulated: